-In case the Scheme ceases to hold exposure to any overseas securities during the business day, NAV of the Scheme for that day would continue to be declared on 10.00 am on the next business day.
-Subsequent to that day, NAV of the Scheme will be declared on 11.00 p.m., on the same day.
+In case the scheme ceases to hold exposure to any overseas securities, NAV of the scheme for that day would continue to be declared on 10.00 am on the next business day.
+Subsequent to that day, NAV of the relevant scheme shall be declared on 11.00 p.m., on the same day.